S3-working-group/s3-practical-guide/docs/all.md

 Each item on a (prioritized) backlog typically contains:

--   a **short description** of a <dfn data-info="Deliverable: A product, service, component or material provided in response to an organizational driver.">deliverable</dfn> or a <dfn data-info="Organizational Driver: A driver is a person’s or a group&#x27;s motive for responding to a specific situation.
-A driver is considered an **organizational driver** if responding to it would help the organization generate value, eliminate waste or avoid unintended consequences.">driver</dfn>
+-   a **short description** of a <a href="#" class="tooltip" title="Deliverable: A product, service, component or material provided in response to an organizational driver.">deliverable</a> or a <a href="#" class="tooltip" title="Organizational Driver: A driver is a person’s or a group&#x27;s motive for responding to a specific situation.
+A driver is considered an **organizational driver** if responding to it would help the organization generate value, eliminate waste or avoid unintended consequences.">driver</a>
 -   a **unique reference number** (or link) for each work item
 -   (the **order of work items**)
 -   **dependencies** to other work items or projects